-These Architectural Design Guidelines prepared by WAI (W Architect Inc.) build on the Eden Oak Community Urban and Architectural Design Guidelines (updated June 2016) to provide a further level of detail in such areas as:
+These Architectural Design Guidelines have been prepared by WAI (W Architect Inc) for the Eden Oak (McMaster Street & Meagan Drive) Community at McMaster Street and Meagan Drive in the Hamlet of Glen Williams, to provide guidance in such areas as:

-- Architectural design; - Streetscape design as it relates to relationship of the houses to street; and - The privately administered architectural review process.
+- Architectural design; - Streetscape design as it relates to relationship of houses to the street; and - The privately administered architectural review process.

-These Architectural Design Guidelines adhere to the vision of the Hamlet of Glen Williams Secondary Plan and shall be read in conjunction with the Eden Oak Community Urban Design Guidelines (Revised January 2017).
+These Architectural Design Guidelines adhere to the vision of the Hamlet of Glen Williams Secondary Plan and shall be read in conjunction with the Eden Oak (McMaster Street & Meagan Drive) Community Urban Design Guidelines (prepared in November 2019).
 Special care and attention will be given to design solutions that respond to the unique characteristics of the site, hamlet preservation and the secondary plan objectives.

-1.2 The Structure of the Eden Oak Architectural Design Guidelines
+1.1.1 The Structure of the Architectural Design Guidelines